usnistgov/xslt-blender/sts-viewer/readme.md

 We can port to XSLT 3.0 later if need be (or spin off application logic to other applications).

+The XSLT 1.0 is written to be forward-compatible, so running under a later version processor should not be problematic.
+(Not yet tested.)

 ## Architecture

 `sts-view10.xsl` is the main (entry) XSLT, to be applied to any STS XML document.
 Any XSLT 1.0 runtime can be used to produce HTML from STS using this transformation.
-In the application this happens dynamically (responding to a load file event), but the same mapping transformation can be applied by any XSLT (1.0) engines in any runtime.
+In the application this happens dynamically (responding to a load file event), but the same mapping transformation can be applied by any XSLT (1.0) engine in any runtime.

-Other XML document types should process successfully to present output declaring a match failure.
+Other XML document types should process successfully, writing output that announces a match failure for an unrecognized root element.
 Other formats (not XML) will of course error on this operation.

 `fallback.xsl` is imported by this stylesheet, and not used separately.
 It provides logic to tag everything if not tagged.
 Keeping it separate makes it easy to use the same fallback logic with other transformations.